lightningtgc/es6-coding-style/es6-coding-style-en.md

 #### Destructuring

-- 3.1 Layers of nested structures can not exceed 3 layers
+- 3.1 Layers of nested structures can not exceed 3 layers.

 ```js
 // Bad